What is Liquidity in Stocks?

 Building a Portfolio That Balances Liquidity

-Money you might need access to within the next year belongs in high liquidity assets.
-This includes an emergency fund, near-term savings goals, and any capital you cannot afford to have locked up at an inopportune time.
-High liquidity stocks, money market funds, and short-term Treasuries are appropriate for this portion of your assets.
+Money you might need within the next year belongs in high liquidity assets.
+Emergency fund, near-term savings goals, capital you cannot afford to have locked up.

 Using Liquidity Ratios to Evaluate Company Financial Health

-The current ratio compares a company’s current assets to its current liabilities.
-A current ratio of 1.0 or higher means the company has enough short-term assets to cover its short-term obligations.
-A ratio below 1.0 raises questions about whether the company can meet its near-term commitments without additional debt or asset sales.
+The current ratio compares current assets to current liabilities.
+A ratio of 1.0 or higher means the company has enough short-term assets to cover its short-term obligations.

-A stock can be highly liquid in terms of trading volume while the underlying company carries significant balance sheet liquidity risk.
-Both dimensions matter for a complete investment assessment.
-If you want research that incorporates forensic balance sheet analysis into stock selection, Hidden Alpha from Joel Litman is built specifically around this methodology — his Uniform Accounting framework adjusts reported financials to produce more accurate liquidity and profitability measures than standard accounting statements provide.
+If you want research that incorporates forensic balance sheet analysis into stock selection, Hidden Alpha from Joel Litman is worth knowing about.
+His Uniform Accounting framework adjusts reported financials to produce more accurate liquidity and profitability measures than standard accounting statements provide.

 Bottom Line